-Platform: “Smart-low carbon buildings, management systems and ecological building materials”
+Platform: “Smart-low carbon buildings, BMS-management systems and ecological building materials”

 Cluster members such as architects, construction companies, photovoltaic producers, green building materials, building management systems, universities, municipalities and NGOs participate in the platform’s cooperation.
 The aim of cooperation is to promote innovation among cluster members and to develop an innovative, competitive product to the Polish market.